nitinkohli/targeted_differential_privacy_replication/README.md

 Thie demo was developed and tested using Python 3.11.5 on macOS 14.6.1.

-To use this demo, first `pip-install` the following packages.
+To use this demo, first `pip install` the following packages.

 - `numpy` (1.24.3)
 - `pandas` (2.0.3)
 - `anonymeter`

 Next, install the following from github.
+We use this as a point-of-comparison for the accuracy that existing privacy-enhancing technologies can offer.
 - `mondrian` via https://github.com/Andrew0133/Mondrian-k-anonimity

 ## Installation Guide